panicinc/CodaPluginKit/README.md

 Plug-ins appear in Coda's menu when installed, and can be bound to specific keyboard shortcuts.

 There are two ways to write a plug-in.
 The first way is to write a script in any common scripting language, then use the separate Coda Plug-In Creator application to bundle your script into a Coda plug-in.
 The second (more complex) way is to write directly to the Cocoa Plug-In API.

+If you'd like to submit a plugin to us please create an account at our [plugin site](https://panic.com/users/) and follow the instructions.